 The favorite alcoholic beverage in Japan is most definitely the iconic drink known as sake.
 Fermented rice in pristine mountain water make up this drink of choice which can range in price of up to $100+ per bottle for the finest choices.
-The city of Saijo, 35 minutes by JR outside of Hiroshima, is said to produce the finest sake in all of Japan and boasts an impressive 10 breweries!
+The city of Saijo, 35 minutes by JR outside of Hiroshima (and their gorgeous peace parks in Japan), is said to produce the finest sake in all of Japan and boasts an impressive 10 breweries!
 Even more stunning is the fact that 8 of them are within a 45 minute walking path of each other starting and ending at the railway station and offer free tastings for visitors.
 So in an effort to find my favorite sake and put my liver to the test, I visited Saijo for a mass sake consumption marathon.

 The Best Little Village in Japan

 While the maps that are given out at hostels and online suggest that the breweries are close together, as little as a 1 minute walking distance apart, it is hard to fully grasp their true proximity.
 Each brewery in the city of Saijo is evident by a large chimney smokestack that has kanji text going down the sides.
 A view in any given direction will produce no less than 2 to 3 smokestacks regardless of angle.
 Within 5 minutes of talking to someone at the information building in the city, I was at my first and most favorite brewery in the area.